VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/Temperature_1.2.md

 ✅ With temperature control, you decide whether your AI behaves like a fact-checker, a friendly collaborator, or a creative storyteller.

+In a new prompt:  `set temperature=1.2 for the remainder of this chat. acknowledge.`

 ---

 © 2025 Brock Frary.
 All rights reserved.